oranginafr/aosr8-cli-helper/README.md

 # Obsidian VOSS CLI Helper

-An Obsidian plugin that provides intelligent autocompletion for VOSS (VSP) CLI commands.
+An Obsidian plugin that provides intelligent autocompletion for alcatel aos r8 (VSP) CLI commands.

 Turn your Obsidian notes into a powerful networking CLI editor.